 When you have leaner and tighter months in terms of shipment volumes, especially when your assets are lying idle and your finance team is questioning their utilization.
 They like numbers, and you do too, as every strong organization is built on scale, financial predictability, lower borrowings, agility, and higher ROI.

-Therefore, to get an accurate picture in terms of numbers, let’s compare a standard CapEx model of shipping tracking with the $20 per shipment that Roambee’s customers are currently paying on an average to monitor at a container-level using a completely-managed OpEx model.
-Roambee bundles hardware, software, and value-added services into a simple per-shipment, per asset or per month cost.
+Therefore, to get an accurate picture in terms of numbers, let’s compare a standard CapEx model of shipping tracking which would cost less than $100* per shipment to monitor at a container, pallet, or package-level against a fully-managed OpEx services model like Roambee.
+Roambee's fully-managed service bundles hardware, global data connectivity, cloud-based software, and support value-added services into a simple per-shipment price.

 *Note: Pricing stated is based on the specific type of shipment monitoring package that customers are using, geography, and other local variables.
 Roambee pricing varies based on application, geo, and scale.